 2020 brought unprecedented uncertainty, hardship, and financial strain for many.
 You're not alone if the idea of digging deeper into your finances or setting a big money goal makes your breathing quicker and your palms sweat.
-But there’s no better time to take a deep, honest look at your finances and set achievable goals than right now.
+But there’s no better time than right now to take a deep, honest look at your finances and set achievable goals.

 No matter what financial goals you choose, big and small steps like these can help you regain your footing, kick-start healthy financial habits, and make a crucial difference in your future financial well-being.

 1. Determine what you want from your money.